 This early health food vendor advertised to prospective customers through chiropractors and other "drugless healers" during the post-World War I years through the Depression years of the 1930s.
-The manufacturer of Normalettes claimed to cure all in the "the Family Group of Ten: Catarrh, constipation, indigestion, tonic, rejuvenation, underweight, goiter, female diseases, overweight and the growing child."18 The nostrum itself was a tablet containing ground plant material coated with chalk and sugar.
+The manufacturer of Normalettes claimed to cure all in the "the Family Group of Ten: Catarrh, constipation, indigestion, tonic, rejuvenation, underweight, goiter, female diseases, overweight and the growing child."
+The nostrum itself was a tablet containing ground plant material coated with chalk and sugar.
 Other formulas included small amounts of phenolphthalein (laxative) and bile salts, starch digestant, charcoal, and baking soda.
-According to letters to inquiring physicians and members of the public, the AMA noted that it did not analyze Normalettes so it could not comment on the effects of the pills, but it did warn of the company's quackish claims and advised that results sought by taking Normalettes does not seem to have advertised beyond Southern California, and the AMA received very few requests for information, which explains why the AMA Bureau of Investigation did not analyze the nostrum.
+According to letters to inquiring physicians and members of the public, the AMA noted that it did not analyze Normalettes so it could not comment on the effects of the pills, but it did warn of the company's quackish claims and advised that results sought by taking Normalettes could be achieved by a well-balanced diet full of vitamins and minerals.
+Normalettes does not seem to have advertised beyond Southern California, and the AMA received very few requests for information, which explains why the AMA Bureau of Investigation did not analyze the nostrum.